-Acoma Pueblo Pottery
+Acoma Pueblo Pottery for Sale

 Acoma Pueblo, often called “Sky City,” is built on top of a near 400-foot mesa approximately 72 miles west of Albuquerque, New Mexico.
 The Pueblo has been continually inhabited since 1150 A.D., and the people of the Pueblo continue to practice the pottery making traditions of their ancestors.

 Characteristic Color and Design of Acoma Pueblo Pottery

 Whether it’s called a pot, jar or bowl, the Acoma Pueblo pottery style is dominated by the olla-shaped vessel with a narrow base that gradually widens.
 The broadest section of the vessel is just before the taper towards the mouth begins

 Unpainted Acoma Pueblo pottery is characteristically a light cream, almost white color.
 Some vessels are left unpainted, and the austerity of the pottery’s natural color is breathtaking.

 Another design common to Acoma Pueblo pottery is the parrot.
 Introduced by the Spanish, the parrot is special to the Acoma people; according to legend, the parrot led a group of Acoma women to a clean, cool watering hole.